mr2chowd/Devops-Journey-for-my-students/readme.md

 #### Kubelet:
 kubelet is a primary node-agent of the worker node, which interacts with both node and the container in the given worker node.

-The kubelet is responsible for
+*The kubelet is responsible for* :

 Maintaining a set of pods, which are composed of one or more containers, on a local system.
 For registering a node with a Kubernetes cluster, sending events and pod status, and reporting resource utilization.